TaniCorn/TanapatOutplayTest/README.md

 This is a retrospect after all the tasks

 - Task 1 (4.5 hours), I'm pretty happy with my final solution and my method of getting there.
 After a good initial plan of using max height to determine the initial condition.
 I was a bit too excited to use max x distance that it blindsided me for 20 minutes, until I realised it was the wrong solution.
 It took a bit of time to think about what I could use as my mind was avoiding *time*step, but realised that time is still a necessary factor and it popped into my head about finding the intersection point, I could use a linear movement equation.
 Using SUVAT I then was pretty happy with the theoretical solution, but as I expected there were bugs, but it didn't take too long to find out what was wrong, and it was just a matter of developing the solution to properly consider negative velocities.
+- Task 2 (8 hours), I wish it didn't take me as long, but I think it was almost unaviodable.
+I had a good guess of the problem, and did good enough planning to account for a lot of scenarios, albeit one consideration.
+However the testing and code cleanup was the one thing that really increased the time.
+Despite these points, I'm pretty happy with the solution.
+I think the code readability is pretty good, which is my main focus for more complicated functionality.

 # Task 1
 Task 1 requires me to write an implementation for a reusable function with a given signature which will predict the position of a ball when it reaches the specified height h, for a 2D game about a ball bouncing within a box with no top and with an initial position and velocity, which is affected by gravity.
 If the ball hits the bottom, it won't bounce.
 The floor exists at X = 0.